Items to Have in the Car with You

 If you are on a toll road or if you are ticketed in another area of Baja, you will need to go to the police station in order to pay your fee.

-Temporary vehicle permits are not required if you are only driving in Baja or Puerto Peñasco on mainland.
-However, if you will be traveling in mainland Mexico, outside of Puerto Peñasco, you will need to obtain a temporary import permit for your vehicle.
+Temporary vehicle permits are not required if you are only driving in Baja or in the “free zone” part of Sonora on mainland (see map here for designated Sonora free zone area).
+However, if you will be traveling in mainland Mexico anywhere outside of the free zone in Sonora, you will need to obtain a temporary import permit for your vehicle.
 If you do not obtain this permit before bringing your car into mainland Mexico, there is a possibility that your vehicle may be impounded permanently.

 Vehicle permits are $48 and are valid for six months.
 The permits are good for multiple entry so may take your car in and out of Mexico as many times as you want during the six month period.
 You must also pay a deposit which will be refunded after the six month period when you have returned your permit.